The Closing: Bruce Stachenfeld

 What is something that real estate professionals should be thinking about as New York bounces back from the pandemic?

 Warren Buffett has a great quote, “Be greedy when others are fearful, be fearful when others are greedy.”
 Right now, there’s so much going on, there’s so much money in the system, everybody is feeling like things are only going to go up.
 So I would be thinking about what could go wrong and whether I was properly positioned.
-The most obvious question is, will interest rates rocket up?
+The most obvious question is, will interest rates lock it up?
 People have been predicting that for something like 15 years, and they’ve been wrong every year.
 Maybe that will continue.
 But I wonder, if inflation and interest rates go up dramatically, is that going to harm the valuations of properties or make some that you basically can’t make the mortgage payments anymore, or you can’t refinance?
 I would be thinking about what could go wrong and making sure as best as possible that I enjoy the fruits of things going up, but prepare for something going the wrong way.

 What’s been your biggest professional regret?